-With the Summer holiday’s just around the corner (or already here for some lucky kids) for children all across the UK, I thought now would be an ideal time to put together a list of the 15 Top Summer Holiday Wildlife Ideas for Kids.
-Great for entertaining the kids, oh and they will get you and the children out into the fresh air and away from the TV or computer games.
+With the Summer holiday’s just around the corner (or already here for some lucky kids) for children all across the UK, I thought now would be an ideal time to put together a list of the 15 Great Wildlife Activities For Kids this Summer Holiday.
+Great for entertaining the kids.
+And as a bonus they will get you and the children out into the fresh air.
+And away from the TV or computer games.

 15 Top Summer Holiday Wildlife Ideas for Kids

-As you can gather from a quick glance at the list some of these will be very short, and adhoc, on a day out walking, while others will require some planning and help!
+As you can gather from a quick glance at the list some of these will be very short; Adhoc, items on a day out walking.
+While others will require some planning and help!
 But hopefully they will all be fun for the kids.
-I have also tried to make sure that they are, for the most part, low cost or usually free (why waste money when free fun is all around us).
+I have also tried to make sure that they are, for the most part, low cost.
+In fact usually free (why waste money when free fun is all around us).

-I’ve tried to include links to various websites where there are more details than I can fit in a single blog post or if there is more work involved that you might need advice on.
+I’ve tried to include links to various websites where applicable.
+There are more details than I can fit in a single blog post.
+And some there is more work involved that you might need advice on.